Pictograms - Design

 To avoid confusing users and preserve intuitive understanding, it is recommended not to multiply variations of these symbols.
 Each reuse should follow a unified design: same style, same proportions, same level of detail.
 This helps reinforce the overall visual identity and makes it easier for users to recognize the associated concepts.

-Authorized icon styles:
+Authorized pictogram styles:

 Semi-solid: Solid shapes and hollow shapes